gajjardarshithasmukhbhai/JEST-Test-Case-Enterprise-Level/README.md

 # JEST-Test-Case-Enterprise-Level

-Hi Team, As Full Stack Developer we need to Handle FrontEnd Dev Test Case and BackEnd API Documentation. so in this repo I try to bring all importan aspect for Test Case
+Hi Team, As Full Stack Developer we need to Handle FrontEnd Dev Test Case and BackEnd API Documentation. so in this repo I try to bring all importan aspect for Test Case in JEST

+## How to mocking the API in Jest